Argent77/A7-ChaosSorcerer/README.md

 ## Kit Description

-**CHAOS SORCERER:** Unlike Wild Mages who have learned to shape the unpredictable magics from the damaged and distorted parts of the Weave, Chaos Sorcerers have learned to derive their power from the Elemental Chaos – a plane that is largely unknown to most inhabitants of Toril.
+**CHAOS SORCERER:** Unlike Wild Mages who have learned to shape the unpredictable magics from damaged and distorted parts of the Weave, Chaos Sorcerers have learned to derive their power from the Elemental Chaos – a plane that is largely unknown to most inhabitants of Toril.

 The Elemental Chaos is filled by chaos and unpredictability.
 Magic shaped by these forces are unpredictable by nature, even to chaos sorcerers who have learned to bend it to their wills.
 As a result chaos sorcerers are more dexterous, using their agility and strong reflexes to slip out of the way of their own spells if needed.
 They have also gained some resistance to all forms or magical energy.
 A basic understanding of the nature of Chaos is required to walk the path of a Chaos Sorcerer.